Dmytrocode/Tournament-Tracker-App/README.md

 This is a complex real-world application, so please do not expect me to know everything at the detail.
 I am currently learning endless programming skills and knowdledge by learning from Tim Corey.

-The goal is to add my own modifications to the application after it is completed.
+The goal is to gain understanding of how .NET applications works, and use the knowledge for future projects or contributions.

 For this project, I am following Tim Corey's Course (https://www.youtube.com/channel/UC-ptWR16ITQyYOglXyQmpzw),